zzo/browsermob-node/README.md

 Details
 -------

-You need to install and start the [browsermob-proxy](https://github.com/webmetrics/browsermob-proxy) available above:
+You need to install and start the [browsermob-proxy](https://github.com/webmetrics/browsermob-proxy):

     % /bin/sh bin/browsermob-proxy